Step for Step:

 Unfortunately we had to experience that the Irish authority does not process complaints brought before it concerning access requests at Facebook.
 Users are turned down using a standard reply (see this response by the authority).

-Despite the legal obligation to deliver all data within 40 days, Facebook got an exemption and may not deliver any data until July 2012.
-There is no legal basis for this “special treatment”, all this is happening outside of the legal framework.
+Despite the legal obligation to deliver all data within 40 days, Facebook got an exemption and did not deliver the relevant data.
+There was no legal basis for this “special treatment”, all this is happening outside of the legal framework.
 In addition there will be no penalties or consequences for Facebook for not sticking to the law, despite the fact that EU legislation calls for sufficient sanctions.
+Today Facebook is forwarding user to a “download tool” that does only deliver a fraction of the data.
+The Irish DPC has not taken any further action, despite the fact that this tool is not giving users all data and is often times not even fully functional.

 How to file a complaint.